eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 **Chamber**

-> When refering to where the city council meets, alwasy refer to it as the council chamber.
+> When refering to where the city council meets, always refer to it as the council chamber.
 Do not refer to it as the city council chambers. *There is a meeting in the council chamber at 2:30 p.m.*

 **City council**